-- (1) confirms that the deadline has not been previously extended; - (2) sets forth the original deadline and the new deadline and confirms that the extension is for 28 or fewer days; - (3) confirms that the extension does not interfere with the Case Management Plan, scheduled hearings or trials, or other deadlines set by court order; and - (4) as to each other party who has appeared in the case, state either that (1) the party's counsel has agreed to the extension; or (2) the filing attorney attempted to reach the party's counsel (or the party if pro se) but was unable to do so, providing the dates, times and manner of all attempts to reach opposing counsel. - (b) Pro Se Parties.
+- (1) confirms that the deadline has not been previously extended; - (2) sets forth the original deadline and the new deadline and confirms that the extension is for 28 or fewer days; - (3) confirms that the extension does not interfere with the Case Management Plan, scheduled hearings or trials, or other deadlines set by court order; and - (4) as to each other party who has appeared in the case, state either that (1) the party's counsel has agreed to the extension; or (2) the filing attorney attempted to reach the party's counsel (or the party if pro se) but was unable to do so, providing the dates, times and manner of all attempts to reach opposing counsel. - (c) (b) Pro Se Parties.
+The automatic initial extension rule set forth above does not apply to pro se parties.
 Filing of a Notice of Extension of Time pursuant to subsection (a) of this rule is optional in any case in which there is a pro se party who is not in default.
-A party opting not to file a Notice of Extension of Time must file a motion for any extension of a deadline in such cases. - (c) Motion Required.
-Unless subsection (a) of this rule applies, a request for an extension of time not made in open court or at a conference must: - (1) be made by written motion; - (2) state the original deadline and the requested deadline; - (3) state the reasons for the requested extension and explain why those reasons constitute good cause (or excusable neglect if the motion is made after the deadline has expired) as required by Federal Rule of Civil Procedure 6(b); and
+A party opting not to file a Notice of Extension of Time must file a motion for any extension of a deadline in such cases. - (a) (c) Motion Ordinarily Required.
+Ordinarily, Unless subsection (a) of this rule applies, a request for an extension of time not made in open court or at a conference must: - (1) be made by written motion; - (2) state the original deadline and the requested deadline; - (3) providestate the reasons why an for the requested extension and explain why those reasons constitute good cause (or excusable neglect if the motion is made after the deadline has expired) as required by Federal Rule of Civil Procedure 6(b)is requested; and

-- (4) if all parties are represented by counsel, either: - (A) state that there is no objection to the extension; or - (B) describe all attempts made to obtain an agreement to the extension and state whether opposing counsel objects to it.
+- (4) if all parties are represented by counsel, either: - (A) state that there is no objection to the extension; or - (B) describe all attempts made to obtain an agreement to the extension and state whether opposing counsel objects to it. - (5) be filed at least three business days prior to the deadline absentextraordinary circumstances, or summary denial may result.